 History of Karnataka

-Traced back to the prehistoric times, the history of Karnataka is replete with the rise and fall of innumerable dynasties and empires.
-Also known as Karunadu which means elevated land, this high plateau region was first discovered by the Mauryas.
-Then came Satavahanas who ruled here for 300 years.
-Then shifting the reign to Kadambas and the Pallavas, the Gangadikaras, the Chalukyas of Badami, the Rashtrakutas, the Kalacharis, the Hoysalas, the Yadavas, the Kakatiyas and few more who stayed here for a brief time.
-After which the power went in hands of Malik Kafur who was a Muslim ruler, however, in 1336 Hindu kingdom at Vijayanagar was established by Harihara (Hakka) and Bukka.
+Traced back to prehistoric times, the history of Karnataka is replete with the rise and fall of innumerable dynasties and empires.
+Also known as Karunadu, the Mauryas first discovered elevated land in this high plateau region.
+Then came Satavahanas, who ruled here for 300 years.
+Then, shifting the reign to Kadambas and the Pallavas, the Gangadikar, the Chalukyas of Badami, the Rashtrakutas, the Kalachuris, the Hoysalas, the Yadavas, the Kakatiyas and a few more who stayed here for a brief time.
+After that, the power went into the hands of Malik Kafur, a Muslim ruler; however, in 1336, the Hindu kingdom at Vijayanagar was established by Harihara (Hakka) and Bukka.

 Art and architecture flourished tremendously in Karnataka during the reign of the Hoysalas.
-Then came Wodeyars, who took Karnataka on lease from the Mughal king, Aurangzeb in the 15th Century.
+Then came Wodeyars, who took Karnataka on lease from the Mughal king, Aurangzeb, in the 15th Century.
 Hyder Ali took over the throne after the death of Krishnaraja Wodeyar II.
-Then came the most powerful ruler of contemporary Karnataka, Tipu Sultan who was the son of Hyder Ali.
-Considered as the Tiger of Mysore, he, however, succumbed to death in the Anglo-Mysore War.
+Then came the most powerful ruler of contemporary Karnataka, Tipu Sultan, who was the son of Hyder Ali.
+Considered the Tiger of Mysore, he succumbed to death in the Anglo-Mysore War.
 His fatal death in 1799 left Karnataka in the hands of the Britishers.
-The native state remained under the control of Wodeyars who were merely puppets, until 1947 when India got its independence.
+The native state remained under the control of Wodeyars, who were merely puppets, until 1947, when India got its independence.
 Originally known as Mysore, the state was renamed as Karnataka in 1973.

 Culture of Karnataka